The frame number is stamped on the left side of steering head tube

 Replacement frames came unstamped with no frame number.

-Various states had different requirements for regulations.
+Various states had different requirements and regulations.

 All original frames have deep, uniformed, same font size stampings with no exceptions.